-- Robert Carmichael, B.A.Sc, P.Eng., in respect of the preparation of certain scientific and technical information in the Corporation's news releases, this AIF, and other disclosure documents.
-Mr. Carmichael is a "qualified person" for the purposes of NI 43-101, but not independent as he is Vice President, Exploration of the Corporation and as of the date of this AIF, he holds directly or indirectly, 116,250 common shares and stock options to purchase an aggregate of 625,000 common shares of the Corporation at varying prices.
-If all the options held by Mr. Carmichael were exercised, he would hold less than one percent of the common shares of the Corporation. - Jamie Beck, B.A.Sc., P. Eng., MBA, Filo Mining's President and Chief Executive Officer is a "qualified person" within the meaning of this term in NI 43-101 and has prepared sections of this AIF that are of a scientific or technical nature pertaining to the Corporation's Filo del Sol Project and has verified the data disclosed therein.
-As of the date of the AIF, he holds directly or indirectly, 56,750 common shares and stock options to purchase an aggregate of 750,000 common shares of the Corporation at varying prices.
-If all the options held by Mr. Beck were exercised, he would hold less than one percent of the common shares of the Corporation. - Fionnuala Devine, P.Geo., of Merlin Geosciences Inc.; Robin Kalanchey, P.Eng., of Ausenco Engineering Canada Inc.; Scott Elfen, P.E., of Ausenco Engineering (Canada) Inc.; Bruno Borntraeger, P.Eng., of Knight Piésold (Vancouver); Ian Stilwell, P.Eng., of BGC Engineering Inc.; James N. Gray, P.Geo., of Advantage Geoservices Limited; Jay Melnyk, P.Eng., of AGP Mining Consultants Inc.; and Neil Winkelmann, FAusIMM, of SRK Consulting (Canada) Inc. in respect of the Technical Report.
-Each of Ms. Devine, Mr. Kalanchey, Mr. Elfen, Mr. Borntraeger, Mr. Stilwell, Mr. Gray, Mr. Melnyk, and Mr. Winkelmann is an independent "qualified person" for the purposes of NI 43-101.
+- Robert Carmichael, B.A.Sc, P.Eng., Filo Mining's Vice President, Exploration, is a "qualified person" within the meaning of this term in NI 43-101 and has prepared the Corporation's news release, sections of this AIF and other disclosure documents that are of a scientific and technical nature pertaining to the Corporation's Filo del Sol Project and has verified the data disclosed therein.
+Mr. Carmichael is not independent as he is the Vice President, Exploration of the Corporation.
+As of the date of this AIF, he holds directly or indirectly, 116,250 Common Shares and stock options to purchase an aggregate of 723,000 Common Shares of the Corporation at varying prices.
+If all the options held by Mr. Carmichael were exercised, he would hold less than one percent of the Common Shares of the Corporation. - Jamie Beck, B.A.Sc., P. Eng., MBA, Filo Mining's President and Chief Executive Officer, is a "qualified person" within the meaning of this term in NI 43-101 and has prepared sections of this AIF that are of a scientific or technical nature pertaining to the Corporation's Filo del Sol Project and has verified the data disclosed therein.
+Mr. Beck is not independent as he is President and Chief Executive Officer of the Corporation.
+As of the date of this AIF, he holds directly or indirectly, 70,000 Common Shares and stock options to purchase an aggregate of 1,100,000 Common Shares of the Corporation at varying prices.
+If all the options held by Mr. Beck were exercised, he would hold less than one percent of the Common Shares of the Corporation. - Fionnuala Devine, P.Geo., of Merlin Geosciences Inc.; Robin Kalanchey, P.Eng., of Ausenco Engineering Canada Inc.; Scott Elfen, P.E., of Ausenco Engineering (Canada) Inc.; Bruno Borntraeger, P.Eng., of Knight Piésold (Vancouver); Ian Stilwell, P.Eng., of BGC Engineering Inc.; James N. Gray, P.Geo., of Advantage Geoservices Limited; Jay Melnyk, P.Eng., of AGP Mining Consultants Inc.; and Neil Winkelmann, FAusIMM, of SRK Consulting (Canada) Inc. in respect of the Technical Report.
+Each of Ms. Devine and Messrs.
+Kalanchey, Elfen, Borntraeger, Stilwell, Gray, Melnyk, and Winkelmann is an independent "qualified person" for the purposes of NI 43-101.

-No person or company named or referred to above beneficially owns, directly or indirectly, 1% or more of any class of the Corporation's outstanding securities.
+No person or company named or referred to above beneficially owns, directly or indirectly, 1% or more of any class of the Common Shares.

-PricewaterhouseCoopers LLP are the auditors who issued the auditor's report for the Corporation's financial statements for the year ended December 31, 2019.
-PricewaterhouseCoopers LLP has advised the Corporation that they are independent within the meaning of the Chartered Professional Accounts of British Columbia Code of Professional Conduct.
+The Corporation's independent auditor is PricewaterhouseCoopers LLP, Chartered Professional Accountants, who issued an independent auditor's report dated March 18, 2021 in respect of the Corporation's financial statements as at and for the year ended December 31, 2020 and 2019.
+PricewaterhouseCoopers LLP has advised the Corporation that they are independent within the meaning of the Chartered Professional Accountants of British Columbia Code of Professional Conduct.